 Away, away from the Sunshine State

-However, many people choose to relocate to New Jersey for that reason.
+Many people choose to relocate to New Jersey for that reason.
 The service industry in Florida, and the non stop tourists all over contribute to many people choosing to leave.
 New Jersey is the most densely populated state in the US.
-The state’s geographic location fueled its rapid growth through the process of suburbanization over the last century.
+The state’s geographic location fueled its rapid growth through the process of sub-urbanization over the last century.
 This began reverting New Jersey’s culturally diverse population toward more urban settings.
 Small towns grew around commuter rail stations outpacing the population growth of more automobile-oriented suburbs.
 This, and much more is what makes thousands of people move there.
 Just like any state, New Jersey is not perfect, but it has its charm and strong economic incentives to move there.
 Research all aspects such as job market, housing market and state taxes in order to feel comfortable that moving to New Jersey is the right decision.